-RudderStack’s data retention policy defines data as they pertain to the primary components of its service - the data plane and control plane.
+RudderStack’s data retention policy defines data as they pertain to the primary components of its service — the Data Plane and Control Plane.

 Transient customer data

-All data that is in transit, that is, stored for less than 3 hours, as an essential part of delivering the RudderStack product experience.
+Transient customer data can be defined as all in-transit data, that is, stored for less than 3 hours, as an essential part of delivering the RudderStack product experience.
+This data includes:

-Control plane: The in-transit data captured in the Live Events tab of the RudderStack dashboard.
+Control Plane: The in-transit data captured in the Live Events tab of the RudderStack dashboard.

 Non-transient customer data

-Data that can persist for more than 3 hours only if configured by the RudderStack user.
+Non-transient customer data can be defined as data that can persist for more than 3 hours only if configured by the RudderStack user.
+This includes:

 Choose one of the 3 data storage options in the Data retention section: